Primary Navigation Mobile

 There are now three E-Hybrid versions of the Porsche Cayenne, each benefitting from a larger 29.5kWh lithium-ion battery pack and a more powerful 176hp electric motor integrated into the gearbox.
 This alone produces 450Nm of torque, and can propel these plug-in hybrids to 84mph all by itself while also significantly improving energy recuperation for greater efficiency.

+The difference between the three comes from the associated petrol engine.
 The entry-level Cayenne E-Hybrid uses a 304hp version of the 3.0-litre V6 turbo.
 Combined total system output is 470hp and 650Nm.
 Which means that despite weighing 370kg more than the regular V6 Cayenne it still manages to do 0-62mph in 4.9 seconds.
-The transition between electric and petrol power is seamless, and with the ability to waft silently for up to 48 miles at a time, it’s a satisfyingly deft, premium eco-SUV choice.
+The transition between electric and petrol power is seamless, and with the ability to waft silently for up to 48 miles at a time, it’s a capable, premium eco-SUV choice.

 The Cayenne S E-Hybrid winds the V6 up to the same 353hp as the non-hybrid model, giving it a total system output of 519hp and 750Nm of torque.
 This trims the 0-62mph time back down to 4.7 seconds but more pressingly delivers mighty mid-range and top-end performance.
 The result is a 2.5-tonne SUV you can hustle along a twisting mountain road with scarcely believable conviction.

-The extra weight in the nose means it isn’t quite as corner-hungry as the S E-Hybrid, but you can easily make up for this whenever the road is vaguely straight.
+The extra weight in the nose means it isn’t quite as agile as the S E-Hybrid, but you can easily make up for this whenever the road is vaguely straight.
 The four-wheel drive system standard on all Cayennes is capable of delivering enormous traction, even under this level of duress.

 What’s it like to drive?